This tutorial describes how to setup AI Territories and Waves to setup AI encounters in your levels with ease.

 Entity pool - Marking an entity to go through a pool

 To mark an entity as going through a pool, you need to tick its 'Created Through Pool' property as true.
 This can be done either through the Archetype or on each individual entity via its Params on the Rollup Bar.
-The later overrides the former's setting.
+The latter overrides the former's setting.

 When the level is loaded in the Launcher, the entity will be correctly setup to work with the pool if a pool exists to handle it.
 If not, the entity will be created as normal.